vrrdnt/blackorpheusbot/README.md

 **NOTE**: Make sure the Twitter App has **Read** + **Write** permissions.

 ### If deploying blackorpheusbot on Heroku
-1. Ignore the `.env` file step mentioned above - you'll need to create those environment variables on the Heroku platform.
+1. Ignore the `.env` file step mentioned above - you'll need to create those environment variables ([Config Vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)) on the Heroku platform.
 2. Fork the project, so you can modify `config.js`, if necessary.
 3. Click the **Deploy** button below on your repository.